 People with BMIs over 40 are sustainable.
 As well as BMIs with 35 as well as co-morbidities include diabetes, hypertension, high cholesterol, etc.

-We don’t remove anything from the stomach, we just reorganize in the upper part of the gastrointestinal track.
+We don’t remove anything from the stomach(though the stomach is left behind restrictive stomach pouches are created), we just reorganize in the upper part of the gastrointestinal track.
 So when we create a pouch and separate the stomach, it decreases the secretion of ghrelin.
-Ghrelin is the hormone that creates hungry in patients and when it decreases the patients doesn’t feel as much hunger as before.
+Ghrelin is the hormone that creates hungry in patients and when it reduces the patients doesn’t feel as much hunger as before.
 And that is part of the action method of gastric bypass.
 How Long Can This Last: It can last around a year, but a lot of patients can have this for two years or so.

-Dumping syndrome is when undigested foods gets to the small intestines, and this reacts with the fluid in the small intestines.
+Dumping syndrome is when undigested foods get to the small intestines, and this reacts with the fluid in the small intestines.

 Track your weight loss, take vitamins and minerals, as well as protein.
 The first year after gastric bypass, you need to go to your primary care physician to take a blood work up.

 This is the first bariatric surgery with the most long-term studies.
 There are five, ten or fifteen years of studies done with Gastric Bypass Surgery.
-But with Sleeve Gastrectomy, there is less follow up because it’s so new.
 Gastric Banding Surgery, on average, provides less weight loss than gastric bypass.

-We have three things I prefer to do in these patients.
+We have three things we prefer to do in these patients.
 First, if the endoscopy shows the opening is wider than usual then, we can inject special medication to decrease the output of the stomach to create restriction again.
 Second, the most common way is put a band over the stomach to create restriction.
-The last way, which is less used, is to increase the amount of (Unknown).
 It is more risky, it has a report of 10 to 15% mortality rate.